isabelle-prover/mirror-afp-devel/doc/the-archive.md

 ---------------------

-Submission is by email to afp-submit@in.tum.de which is distributed to the archive committee (currently GK, TN, LCP, and RT).
+Submission is by email to afp-submit@in.tum.de which is distributed to the archive committee (currently GK, TN, LCP, RT, and ME).
 One member will assume responsibility.
 This includes refereeing the submission, communicating with the authors, and installing it in the archive.
 Once it has been installed, it will be announced on isabelle-users.